• Home

 Ronald Scott, Vice President Emeritus, was also an associate professor in Media Journalism and Film at Miami University.
 Ron joined Miami in 1988 after receiving his doctorate in communication from the University of Utah.

-During his tenure at Miami, he has helped in the development of courses and programs related to issues of diversity and inclusion, including the Mosaic Program for first year students and the I AM Miami initiative.
-Ron served as a faculty-teaching associate in the Center for Enhancement of Learning and Teaching where he facilitated multiple Faculty Learning Communities for Understanding and Developing an Inclusive Campus Climate.
+During his tenure at Miami, he has helped in the development of courses and programs related to issues of diversity and inclusion, including the Mosaic Program for first-year students and the I AM Miami initiative.
+Ron served as a faculty-teaching associate in the Center for Enhancement of Learning and Teaching, where he facilitated multiple Faculty Learning Communities for Understanding and Developing an Inclusive Campus Climate.

 Ron has been recognized by Miami as a Distinguished Educator and was given the Effective Educator Award by the Alumni Association.
 In addition to serving on the cabinet of the President of the university as the Vice President for Diversity and Inclusion, Ron was also the Faculty Athletic Representative.

-Sickey and his wife, Kelly, are proud parents to five children: Marianna, Maxwell, Miles, Magdalene, and Meyer.
+Mr. Sickey and his wife, Kelly, are proud parents to five children: Marianna, Maxwell, Miles, Magdalene, and Meyer.

 Along with individual Board member’s responsibilities, the NEEC Board of Directors is responsible for the overarching tasks designed to set forth criteria by which the board may periodically review the Coalition, its performance, and ensure measures of accountability.